 What is one of the biggest challenges of growing a business-to-consumer (B2C) ecommerce business?
-Reliable order fulfilment.
+Reliableorder fulfilment.

 Believe it or not, logistics operations (from warehousing to shipping) are more tied to your customer experience than you might think.
 They’re fundamental to becoming a long-term beloved brand.

-Learn how to master B2C fulfilment, so you can build a solid foundation for long-term success.
+Use this guide to learn how to master B2C fulfilment, so you can build a solid foundation for long-term success.

 What is B2C fulfilment?

-B2C fulfilment refers to fulfilling orders that are shipped directly to an end consumer as opposed to a business or other party.
 The process tends to be relatively more straightforward than fulfilling B2B orders, since product pricing is standardized, orders are smaller, and in most cases, there are no contracts associated with orders.

 What is the difference between B2B fulfilment & B2C fulfilment?